Egypt's World Cup 2022 Standings

 Starting Lineup (4-2-3-1)

 Sherif Ekramy (Al Ahly) - Karim Hafez (Lierse), Ramy Rabia (Al Ahly), A Gabr (Zamalek), Ahmed Elmohamady (Aston Villa) - Sam Morsy (Wigan Athletic), Mohamed Elneny (Arsenal) - Ramadan Sobhi (Stoke City), Shikabala (Al-Raed), Trezeguet (Kasimpasa) - Amr Marey (Etoile du Sahel)

 Reserves: Mohamed Awad, Omar Gaber, Ahmed Fathy, Tarek Hamed, Ahmed Mahgoub, Kahraba, Moamen Zakaria, Amr Gamal, Abdallah Said, Saad Samir, Amr Warda, Ahmed El-Shenawy

 Egypt's FIFA World Cup History

-Egypt have produced plenty of talented players over the years, yet have only managed to make two prior appearances at the World Cup.
-Their first tournament was way back in 1934 when they travelled all the way to Italy only to depart after losing their first round match 4-2 to Hungary.
+Egypt has produced plenty of talented players over the years, yet have only managed to make two prior appearances at the World Cup.
+Their first tournament was way back in 1934 when they travelled all the way to Italy only to depart after losing their first-round match 4-2 to Hungary.

-To date, Egypt have not managed to win a match at the World Cup, and have scored just three goals, although their current squad is perhaps the best they have put together in a long time.
-They managed to qualify ahead of Ghana, who have made it to the last three consecutive tournaments, and there is great chance for the Pharoahs to pick up their first ever victory in a group containing lowly Saudi Arabia and a Russian side that isn't expected to go too far.
+To date, Egypt has not managed to win a match at the World Cup, and have scored just three goals, although their current squad is perhaps the best they have put together in a long time.
+They managed to qualify ahead of Ghana, who have made it to the last three consecutive tournaments, and there is a great chance for the Pharoahs to pick up their first-ever victory in a group containing lowly Saudi Arabia and a Russian side that isn't expected to go too far.